Writing and Receiving Letters During Deployments

-- You can get your Marine's mailing address from the unit's Family Readiness Officer (FRO) or you can wait until your Marine contacts you to give you the mailing address.
+- You can get your Marine's mailing address from the unit's Deployment Readiness Coordinator (DRC) or you can wait until your Marine contacts you to give you the mailing address.
 Be patient, sometimes it can take a week or two before your Marine will have time to contact you.

 Photo used with permission from David Ogden.